BLavery/SAMD21-M0-Mini/README.md

 Now we have a UF2 bootloader customised slightly to match our board.
 Still really easy.

 But how to easily flash that to the board?
 Again, there is a dead-simple way.
-One of the several formats the bootloader file is given to us in is an ".ino" one.
+One of the several formats they have given us for the bootloader file is an ".ino" one.
 That's right, we go back to the Arduino IDE, and use that .ino file as the sketch.
 Compile and load that (this is ordinary arduino stuff now).
 Bingo.
 UF2 bootloader installed.

 The new bootloader supports both
  - regular arduino sketch uploads ("bossac" / serial).
-So we lose no functionality.
+So we lose no functionality on the Arduino IDE side.
  - drag&drop or file copy to the new drive "ZEROBOOT" (or I renamed that to "SAM21BOOT" in the config) that appears on the USB when the board is in bootloader flashing mode.
 This is for simple flashing of the circuitpython .uf2 file.
 This is the new functionality.